 Just by being at the “scene”, photojournalists can have a problem with morality and ethics.
 The following test shows just how much stress there can be for these photographers.
 Think carefully before answering.

-Take for example, you are in Pattaya.
-There is chaos all around you caused by the tropical storm with severe flooding.
-You are a photojournalist working for the Pattaya Mail newspaper and you are standing on Beach Road, photographing the flooding.
+The situation: You are in Pattaya.
+There is chaos all around you caused by the hurricane with severe flooding.
+You are a photojournalist working for a major newspaper and you are recording this epic disaster.

 Suddenly, you see a man in the water.
-He is fighting for his life, trying not to be taken down with the debris.
-You suddenly realize who it is… it is a well known violent criminal on the run.
+He is fighting for his life, trying not to be taken down with the debris through the tunnel.
+You suddenly realize it is a well known violent criminal on the run.
 You notice that the raging waters are about to take him under.